gdha/sgesap_validation/README.md

 sgesap_validation
 =================

 HP Serviceguard (SAP extensions) package validation script for Serviceguard A.11.20 and beyond.
 We can check a fresh package configuration file (use option `-f`) or use a configuration file (using `cmgetconf`) from the cluster itself.
+These two scripts should work on _HP-UX_ and _Linux_.

 The purpose is to get an idea if the package is compliant with the specifications from the SAP customer.